gitUmaru/skin-color-estimation/README.md

 # Skin Color Estimation

 ## About
-This code repository is attempts to implement a color model space and skin detection technique of two papers.
+This code repository attempts to implement a color model space and skin detection technique of two papers.
 1. [A novel skin color model in YCbCr color space and its application to human face detection](https://ieeexplore.ieee.org/document/1038016)
 2. [Skin Detection Based on Image Color Segmentation with Histogram and K-Means Clustering](http://www.eleco.org.tr/openconf_2017/modules/request.php?module=oc_proceedings&action=view.php&id=248&file=1/248.pdf&a=Accept+as+Lecture)